enonic/old-xp-doc/doc/developer/site/contributions.rst

 }
 ```

-Changing the ``headEnd`` to one of the other possible positions, will change where the code you contribute is added into the page's HTML before returning it to the end-user.
+Changing the ``headEnd`` to one of the other possible positions will change where the code you contributed is added in the page's HTML before returning it to the end-user.

 There are four positions where contributed content can be inserted in the page: